saypop/bank_tech_test/README.md

 2. Domain modelling:
     ![Object Model](domain_model.png)

+3. Write feature tests.
+    - Open account;
+    - Print blank statement;
+    - Make deposit and print statement;
+    - Make withdrawal and print statement.

-3. Write tests for Account Class:
+4. Write tests for Account Class:
     - initialises with balance of 0;
     - initialises with a statement;
     - has a deposit method that increases the balance;